Royal Bank of Scotland: "Ilay" series (1987)

-As of 30th September 2022 the Ilay series was withdrawn, along with all non-polymer banknotes in the United Kingdom.
+As of 30 September 2022 the Ilay series was withdrawn, along with all non-polymer banknotes in the United Kingdom.

 Commemorative banknotes

 Occasionally the Royal Bank of Scotland issues special commemorative banknotes to mark particular occasions or to celebrate famous people.
-The Royal Bank was the first British bank to print commemorative banknotes in 1992 and followed with several subsequent special issues.
-These notes are much sought-after by collectors and they rarely remain long in circulation.
+The Royal Bank was the first British bank to print commemorative banknotes in 1992 followed by several subsequent special issues.
+These notes are much sought after by collectors and they rarely remain long in circulation.
 Examples to date have included: